christytan/OCI-GoldenGate/Swingbench.md

 ### **STEP 2: Build and setup sample swingbench schema**

-Now that you have downloaded the database wallet and installed Swingbench, the first step is to populate data in the database to use when creating the workload.
-From where we left of on  **STEP 2** above, change to the **bin** directory:
+Now that you have installed swingbench, the next step is to build the sample Order Entry schema in the database.

+ssh into your dev client machine and change directory to /home/opc/swingbench/bin

 ```
-cd bin
+cd /home/opc/swingbench/bin
 ```

-So you should be in the **/home/opc/swingbench/bin** directory
+Run the Order Entry wizard, replacing parameters as applicable to your environment

 ```
 ./oewizard -cf ~/Downloads/your_wallet \